realizedmobile/cordova-Pinterest/README.md

 # Cordova Pinterest Plugin
-> Pinterest plugin for iOS, Android and Kindle, allows to use Pinterest in a Cordova app.
-Currently it's supporting only 'pinning' feature.
-If you want to contribute to this project, you're more than welcome to implement more features and send out a pull request.
+> Pinterest plugin for iOS, Android and Kindle, provides Pinterest SDK support in a Cordova app.
+Currently it only supports the 'pinning' feature.
+If you want to contribute to this project, you're more than welcome to implement more features and send us a pull request.

 ## Preparation:
 Before using this plugin, you need to set up a Pinterest Client ID.
-Go to [Pinterest Dev Site](https://developers.pinterest.com/manage/), login and generate client ID.
+Go to [Pinterest Dev Site](https://developers.pinterest.com/manage/), login and generate a client ID.

 ## Installation:
 cordova plugins add https://github.com/realizedmobile/cordova-Pinterest.git

 ## Usage
-The plugin creates the object `Pinterest'
+The plugin creates the object `PinterestPlugin'

 After onDeviceReady, you have to initialize Pinterest with your client ID before using it;
 init takes 3 arguments;